datacamp-content-public/Business-Forecasting-with-Spreadsheets/chapter1.md

 `@instructions`
 - Watch the video with the demonstrations
-- Complete the Trendline Exercise mentioned on slide
+- Complete the Trendline Exercise mentioned on the Line by Line Predictions/Forecasts slide
 - Practice with the amazon.com Sales, Total Assets and Net Income Data

 `@hint`